iDoMeteor/eslint-config-meteor/README.md

 However, if you already have smart ECMA coding style, then you will most likely appreciate the learning experience / tightening up of your style.

-Meter and ECMA are both intended to be flexible.
+Meteor and ECMA are both intended to be flexible.
 This file allows for that flexibility where appropriate, but also has sane protections for actual poor programming methodology.
 Hopefully it will allow enough flexibility to still take advantage of the fun parts of the language.